Get Schooled

 Practice for job interviews

-While these conversations are not necessarily job interviews, they are an excellent way to practice and hone your professional interviewing skills.
+While these conversations are not necessarily job interviews, they are an excellent way to practice and hone your interviewing skills.
 While you should ask a majority of the questions, the person you are interviewing will likely ask you questions, too.
 This gives you an opportunity to think on your feet and provide thoughtful answers to their questions.

 Gain insight about career options

-Depending on where they are in their career, your interviewee may have a good amount of insight on the kinds of jobs you might want to pursue.
-They can also speak to current trends in their career path and what direction they see it heading toward.
-Learning this kind of information from your interviewee can open you up to new career pathways that you might not have known before.
+Depending on where they're at in their career, your interviewee may have a good amount of insight into the kinds of jobs you might want to pursue.
+They can also speak to current trends in their career and what direction they see it heading toward.
+Learning this kind of information from your interviewee can introduce you to careers you might not have been aware of before.
 For example, if you’re interested in technology and computing, talking with a software engineer might inspire you to research Artificial Intelligence or free coding training.
+The person you are interviewing might also be open to sharing tips on what kinds of experience and skills help land people jobs at their company, or be willing to keep their eyes open for potential opportunities in the future.

 How to prepare

-Research the career pathways you’re interested in
+Research the careers you’re interested in

 Conducting an informational interview takes preparation.
 Take time to research 3-5 companies or industries you’re interested in learning more about.
-Research the kinds of jobs that exist within that industry, what kind of education or training is necessary for them, and what the typical salary range is for these kinds of positions.
-Doing your homework and learning as much as you can about your desired careers can help make your informational interviews more effective.
-A site like Indigo Pathways could be a great place to start your research!
+Research the kinds of jobs that exist within that industry, what kinds of education or training is necessary for them, and what the typical salary range is for these kinds of positions.
+Doing your homework and learning as much as you can about desired careers can help make your informational interviews more effective.
+A site like IndigoPathway could be a great place to start your research!

 Identify who you’d like to interview